 A diploma may be reordered at the request of the student.
-The cost for a replacement diploma is \$25, which must be paid prior to the order.
+The cost for a replacement diploma is \$25, which must be paid when the order is submitted.
 Contact the Records/Registration Office to request a replacement diploma: onlineregistrar@gracechristian.edu.